diws1/xfce-rice/README.md

 ```

 >[!IMPORTANT]
-> Some items on the panel may not change immediately. you need to read the instructions I wrote on each gtk.css theme in this repository, for example :
+> Some items on the panel may not change immediately.
+You need to read the instructions I wrote on each gtk.css theme in this repository, for example :
 ```
 Panel Settings
 	Top: